Extending an outdoor wireless signal with a WiFi range extender can be easily done with the right unit.

-The NSM5 can also be setup in many other WiFi environments including as a bridge, but its main use to to keep extending a signal by adding additional units.
+The NSM5 can also be set up in many other WiFi environments, including as a bridge, but its main use is to keep extending a signal by adding additional units.

 The basic installation is setting two units in-between two buildings and running an Ethernet cable to each from a router.

 The signal from one building to the other will transmit and receive extending an internet connection.

 This would be a good setup for a detached building or garage that needs the internet extended.

 For example, two units would be set up for a detached garage, one on the main house with internet and another at the garage.

 The unit at the house would have an Ethernet cable run to the router that is connected to the internet.

 The unit at the garage can also have a router with an Ethernet contention to the unit, which would receive the internet signal.